GonaRahmaniani/GenderBias/README.md

 Gender Decoder Project 101
 Ella Palter

-In case this is helpful for the future completion of the gender decoder project I have written out the steps I took to collect the data from June – August 2022.
+In case this is helpful for the future completion of the gender decoder project I have written out the steps I took to collect the data from June – August 2022. (updated 2023 by Norah Seigel)

 Part 1: AD Collection